-The brand is called "LiveUp Sports" and the bands came in a set called "expander".
+I did fine a similar brand called "LiveUp Sports" and the bands came in a set called "expander".
 The particular expander set of exercise bands found in Chris's hotel room discontinued in 2015.

-I've searched endlessly for the exact same band as photographed in the bathroom of room 1136 but couldn't find it.
-I had no problem finding and purchasing the Bionic door anchor, a similar rubber band and similar black handle.
+I've searched endlessly for the exact same band as photographed in the bathroom of Chris's hotel room #1136 but couldn't find it.
+I had no problem finding the Bionic door anchor, a similar rubber band and similar black handle.

 Here's my purchase of the discontinued LiveUp Sports Expander Set.

 Resistance tubes provide resistance for great upper body toning of arms, chest, shoulder and back

 Kit includes: Light, medium, and heavy resistance tubes

 For Pilates, Physical Therapy, Fitness, Toning

 Foam handles (Same foam handles from crime scene photographs.)